Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Continuous-Time Control Design

-{Notice that} the {controller's} parameters~$\Bc, \Dc, \eta$ {do not influence the \emph{existence} of an equilibrium compatible with the {desired output} $\ydes$.} While $\Bc$ and $\Dc$ may influence the stability of the transient behavior of the closed-loop system, the vector~$\eta$ does not {affect stability and only determines~$w^*$}. {Hence, without} loss of generality, we set $\eta=-\Dc\ydes$. {Combining this with~\eqref{eq.coeff} and the controller~\eqref{eq.controller} shapes into}
+Hence, it is an equilibrium for the closed-loop system. \end{proof} {Notice that} the {controller's} parameters~$\Bc, \Dc$, and $\eta$ {do not influence the \emph{existence} of an equilibrium compatible with the {desired output} $\ydes$.} While $\Bc$ and $\Dc$ may influence the stability of the transient behavior of the closed-loop system, the vector~$\eta$ does not {affect stability and only determines~$w^d$}. {Hence, without} loss of generality, we set $\eta=-\Dc\ydes$. {Combining this with~\eqref{eq.coeff} and the controller~\eqref{eq.controller} shapes into}

 Note that the dynamic controller~\eqref{eq.controller1} may be {considered} as a (multidimensional) extension of the conventional PI controller.